 My articles have been published by major media organizations including The Boston Globe, CNN, Businessweek, The Chronicle of Higher Education, The Conversation, The Hartford Courant, High Times, Ms. Magazine, Nieman Reports and National Geographic.
-I was a national correspondent for Bloomberg News, a political reporter and project writer at The Arizona Republic, a metro reporter at The Baltimore Sun, and a temporary correspondent in the DC bureau of People Magazine.
-I've had creative nonfiction essays and prose poetry published in literary journals including Hippocampus, Creative Nonfiction, The Midnight Oil, Full Grown People, and New Square.
+I was a national correspondent for Bloomberg News, a political reporter and project writer at The Arizona Republic, and a metro reporter at The Baltimore Sun.
+I started my career in the DC bureau of People Magazine.
+I've won several state and regional journalism awards, and I was a national finalist in 2007 for the Livingston Award for Young Journalists.

 I'm also a singer and a flutist and play music with my partner, Toby, in the indie Americana Gothic project A Former Friend.